Colombian peso: History

-Colombia used Spanish colonial real until 1820, after independence from Spain was achieved.
+Colombia used Spanish colonial real until 1820 after independence from Spain was achieved.
 It was replaced by the Colombian real.
 In 1837, the Colombian real was replaced by the current peso at a rate of 1 peso = 8 reales and was initially subdivided into 8 reales.
 In 1847, Colombia decimalized the currency and the peso was subdivided into ten reales, each of 10 décimos de reales, later centavos.
 The real was renamed the décimo in 1853, although the last reales were struck in 1880.
 The current system of 100 centavos to the peso was first used in 1819 on early banknotes but did not reappear until the early 1860s on banknotes and was not used on the coinage until 1872.

-In 1871, Colombia adopted on the gold standard, pegging the peso to the French franc at a rate of 1 peso = 5 francs.
+In 1871, Colombia adopted the gold standard, pegging the peso to the French franc at a rate of 1 peso = 5 francs.
 This peg only lasted until 1886.
-From 1888, printing press inflation caused Colombia's paper money (pegged to the British pound at a rate of 5 pesos = 1 pound) to depreciate and the exchange rate between coins and paper money was fixed at 100 peso moneda corriente = 1 coinage peso.
+From 1888, printing press inflation caused Colombia's paper money (pegged to sterling at a rate of four shillings to one peso, or 5 pesos = 1 pound) to depreciate and the exchange rate between coins and paper money was fixed at 100 peso moneda corriente = 1 coinage peso.
 Between 1907 and 1914, coins were issued denominated in "peso p/m", equal to paper pesos.
 In 1910, the Conversion Board began issuing banknotes in the form of peso oro.
 In 1931, the United Kingdom left the gold standard and the peso shifted its peg to the United States dollar, at a rate of 1.05 pesos = 1 dollar, a slight devaluation from its previous peg, this until 1949.
 Nevertheless, Peso banknotes continued to be issued expressed as peso oro until 1993.

 In 2018, the Congress of Colombia debated whether to redenominate the peso at a rate of 1,000 pesos = 1 new peso, removing three zeroes from its face value, in order to make accounting and banking operations easier.
 A new series of banknotes was introduced in 2016 with the last three zeroes of the denomination replaced by the word "mil" (thousand), this would enable the printing of the same banknotes with the word "mil" replaced by the word "nuevos" (new).
 The proposal was supported by then President Juan Manuel Santos, but faced opposition due to the high cost it would have and the minimal benefits it would bring, also confusion in a mostly cash-based economy, contracts made, and the possibility of future inflation rending the changes meaningless, though reduction of inflation was not one of the expected outcomes of the redenomination.
 President Iván Duque did not support the change, and the proposal is currently not considered by the Government.